What is Privileged Account Management?

 Usually, organizations use various password management software to help employees maintain their credentials for their applications.
 This approach requires a bit of attention while employees choose and manage their passwords effectively.
 In today’s times, companies are moving forward with their password management and security practices.
 To accomplish this, robust privileged account and access management solutions must be deployed efficiently.
 Therefore, privileged account management tools enable your company to improve password protection and strengthen privileged account security overall.

-To effectively manage privileged accounts, follow these steps:
+To effectively manage privileged accounts, follow these steps for the PAM Lifecycle:

-• Use a privileged account discovery tool to identify and locate all privileged accounts in your IT environment.
-This will give you a comprehensive understanding of how many privileged accounts you have and where they are located.
+- Discover Privileged Accounts: Use an automated privileged account discovery tool to identify and locate all these accounts in your IT environment.
+This will give you a comprehensive understanding of how many such accounts you have and where they are located.
+Continuous discovery helps curb privileged account sprawl, identify potential insider abuse, and reveal external threats.
+This step is crucial in the PAM Lifecycle.

 By following these steps and embracing the PAM Lifecycle approach, you can strengthen the security of your privileged accounts and ensure effective management of these critical assets.